 Since it was an all-inclusive resort, the bar was open more often than not.
 This meant more opportunities for a Pina Colada, which was delicious.
 They serve lots of other fun drinks, but that was definitely a favourite of mine.

 The Royal Decameron Cornwall Beach in Montego Bay resort had a private beach, which was convenient.
 Although there was lots of seating, I would head out as early as you can.
 People were starting to grab seats around 6 am!
 The early bird catches the most sun in Jamaica!
 When you start to Jamaica travel plan, make sure you set aside beach time!

 I was joined on this trip to Jamaica with some gals from Montreal and Toronto that became fast friends.
 Check them out for their take on the trip….
 Angela, Alyssa, Anna, Krystle, Jeanne and Jess.
 This Jamaica travel guide is great for a couple, family or even a solo itinerary.

 You can watch my trip to Jamaica vlog below or on YouTube for better quality.

 The Adventures and Excursions in Montego Bay, Jamaica

 Rafting on the Martha Brae River

-This Martha Brae Rafting Tour is so relaxing, and the scenery is beautiful.
-You are on a 30-foot bamboo raft which doesn’t even seem like it should float…but it does!
-During the tour, the captain shared lots of information about rafting and how the rafts are made.
+Overall, I thought this was one of the most beautiful Montego Bay excursions.
 It was such an amazing experience!
 Don’t forget to bring buy spray and sunscreen for this tour.
 It is totally safe to bring your good camera, too.
-I highly suggest this activity if you take a trip to Jamaica.
+I highly suggest this activity if you take a trip to Montego Bay Jamaica.

 Hampden Estate Rum Tour